lukasoppermann/design-tokens/README.md

 ## Design Tokens
 ### Naming
 ### Design tokens from Styles
-The plugin converts the styles you define in Fimga into design tokens, this includes `Text Styles`, `Color Styles`, `Grid Styles` and `Effect Styles`.
+The plugin converts the styles you define in Figma into design tokens, this includes `Text Styles`, `Color Styles`, `Grid Styles` and `Effect Styles`.

 Every property of a style will be converted to an individual token.
 For a `Text Styles` this may result in the following tokens (show as transformed css custom properties for readability).